rebkova/Algorithms/README.md

 - Requires sorted list/array
 - It searches for the required item in the list/array of items by repeatedly dividing the list/array in halves untill it finds the correct item
 - Code uploaded here is in C#
+- Number of guessings = log2n. n = length of an array